-The Berkeley City Council is proposing a 5% sales tax increase to address its budget deficit.
-This increase would disproportionately impact low- and middle-income households already struggling with rising costs.
+The Mayor and City Council wants residents to approve a 5% sales tax increase.
+They say it is needed to address its budget deficit, but each year Berkeley's expenditures and liabilites grow by more than this new tax would raise.
+A new sales tax would disproportionately impact low- and middle-income households already struggling with rising costs.
 Evidence shows higher sales taxes can reduce local consumer spending, further harming small businesses.
 Berkeley should instead pursue more equitable, sustainable solutions that reflect its commitment to fairness and economic justice.

 Take Action